 “Our scientific community is both compact and international.
 The whole programme is taught entirely in English and approximately a quarter of all students on my courses are foreign students.
 Our international cooperation with exchange programmes is highly appreciated as well,” adds Lanne.

-UH among the 20 best universities in Europe
+UH among the 100 best universities in the world

 The University of Helsinki is internationally renowned for its high-quality teaching, research and innovation.
 Additionally, the discipline of economics has a very active student body (KTTO) safeguarding the interests and looking after the general welfare of its members in the activities of study, work and leisure.
 According to the Economist (8/2016), Helsinki ranks among the world’s top ten liveable cities.